timhvaal/rainbow/README.md

 # rainbow
-this is a repo for this example
+this is a repo for the poem